Working memory: Capacity

 Working memory is widely acknowledged as having limited capacity.
 An early quantification of the capacity limit associated with short-term memory was the "magical number seven" suggested by Miller in 1956.
-Miller claimed that the information-processing capacity of young adults is around seven elements, they were referred to as "chunks", regardless of whether the elements are digits, letters, words, or other units.
+Miller claimed that the information-processing capacity of young adults is around seven elements, referred to as "chunks", regardless of whether the elements are digits, letters, words, or other units.
 Later research revealed this number depends on the category of chunks used (e.g., span may be around seven for digits, six for letters, and five for words), and even on features of the chunks within a category.
-For instance, span is lower for long than short words.
+For instance, attention span is lower for longer words than short words.
 In general, memory span for verbal contents (digits, letters, words, etc.) depends on the phonological complexity of the content (i.e., the number of phonemes, the number of syllables), and on the lexical status of the contents (whether the contents are words known to the person or not).
 Several other factors affect a person's measured span, and therefore it is difficult to pin down the capacity of short-term or working memory to a number of chunks.
 Nonetheless, Cowan proposed that working memory has a capacity of about four chunks in young adults (and fewer in children and old adults).

 In the visual domain, some investigations report no fixed capacity limit with respect to the total number of items that can be held in working memory.
 Instead, the results argue for a limited resource that can be flexibly shared between items retained in memory (see below in Resource theories), with some items in the focus of attention being allocated more resource and recalled with greater precision.

 Whereas most adults can repeat about seven digits in correct order, some individuals have shown impressive enlargements of their digit span—up to 80 digits.
 This feat is possible by extensive training on an encoding strategy by which the digits in a list are grouped (usually in groups of three to five) and these groups are encoded as a single unit (a chunk).
 For this to succeed, participants must be able to recognize the groups as some known string of digits.
 One person studied by Ericsson and his colleagues, for example, used an extensive knowledge of racing times from the history of sports in the process of coding chunks: several such chunks could then be combined into a higher-order chunk, forming a hierarchy of chunks.
 In this way, only some chunks at the highest level of the hierarchy must be retained in working memory, and for retrieval the chunks are unpacked.
 That is, the chunks in working memory act as retrieval cues that point to the digits they contain.
 Practicing memory skills such as these does not expand working memory capacity proper: it is the capacity to transfer (and retrieve) information from long-term memory that is improved, according to Ericsson and Kintsch (1995; see also Gobet & Simon, 2000).